Mack: Draft Talk- Q and A with Brian Recca of S...

 -

-RT @timbhealey: Mets lineup at Nationals for game one of their doubleheader: 3B Jonathan Villar CF Brandon Nimmo SS Francisco Lindor 1B Pete Alonso RF Michael Conforto 2B Javier Baez LF Jeff McNeil C Patrick Mazeika RHP Marcus StromanBeat Writer / Columnist
+Mets lineup at Nationals today: 3B Jonathan Villar SS Francisco Lindor RF Michael Conforto 1B Pete Alonso 2B Javier Baez CF Kevin Pillar LF Jeff McNeil C James McCann RHP Trevor WilliamsBeat Writer / Columnist

 -